This course is available for students in the BA Urban Studies programme and to a limited amount of external students.

 5) interpret metrics like ecological footprint and material flow indicators on the level of cities

 Tutorial (compulsory attendance)

 This means that students have to attend every tutorial session of the course.
 If a student is unable to attend a tutorial or lecture, they should inform the lecturer in advance, providing a valid reason for absence.
 The teacher will determine if and how the missed session can be compensated by an additional assignment.
 If they are absent from a tutorial without a valid reason, they can be excluded from the final exam in the course.

 To successfully complete the course, please take note of the following:

 The end grade of the course is established by determining the weighted average of all assessment components.

-The weighted average of the midterm exam grade and paper grade needs to be 5.50 or higher.
+The weighted average of the midterm exam grade and group project needs to be 5.50 or higher.